opentoolset/netty-agents/README.md

 Easy to use, message based and synchronous communication library based on Netty (https://netty.io/).

-## Project Objectives
+## Features
-- Providing easy and ready-to-use communication agents based on Netty library
+- Easy and ready-to-use communication agents based on Netty library
-- Eliminating repeating and boilerplate code when using Netty as a communication library
+- Eliminates repeated and boilerplate code when using Netty as a communication library
-- Supporting and providing design and usage of a strongly-typed and well-defined communication interface
+- Supports design and usage of a strongly-typed and well-defined communication interfaces
-- Providing synchronous (request-response based) model for communication requiremens similar to REST
+- Provides synchronous (blocking request-response based) model for communication requiremens similar to REST
-- Providing reliablity
-- Providing security
+- Provides security with TLS mutual certificate authentication

 ## Sample Use Case